Setting up Scheduled Payments with Authorize.Net

 Once you are on the page, skip over the "Login Name" and "Transaction Key" fields.
 We will enter that information in later once you have signed up with Authorize.Net.
 These two fields are shaded in the screenshot below:

 Figure 1.
 Authorize.Net Settings Page with Login & Transaction Key Shaded

 Add your farm description.
 You may have already done this when you first created your website with Small Farm Central, but if not write about your farm in the text editor here.

 Add your refund policy.
 Outline what your requirements are for requesting a refund.

 After setting up your policies and securing a new merchant account send us your login information and you can skip this step.
-(To set up a merchant account, call Small Farms Central Farmer Support at 412.567.3864 or read the "Credit Card Account Options with Total Merchant Services" article in the Member Assembler Tools section of the Knowledge Base.)
+(To set up a merchant account, call Small Farm Central Farmer Support at 412.567.3864 or read the "Credit Card Account Options with Total Merchant Services" article in the Member Assembler Tools section of the Knowledge Base.)
 Otherwise, head to www.Authorize.Net to sign up.

 The signup process for Authorize.Net can be confusing; if you have any questions along the way, feel free to call Farmer Support at 412.567.3864 or send us an email to email@example.com.

 One of the first screens will ask you about signing up for "value-added products", including Automated Recurring Billing (ARB) and an Advanced Fraud Detection Suite (AFDS).
 The only value-added product you need is the Customer Information Manager (CIM), which you can add on once your account is approved.
 When you are finished with sign up, Authorize.Net will process your information.
 This will typically take 7 to 10 business days (2 to 3 days for Authorize.Net's approval and 5-7 business days for credit card processors).